-23.3.7.7 where an employee is required to complete major assignment(s) Council and the employee shall agree upon appropriate flexible work and study arrangements as are practicable.

-- 23.3.8 Council may grant an employee undertaking a course consistent with Council's learning and development plan, although not at Council's requirement, leave with pay or leave without pay to attend course requirements provided that the employee gives reasonable notice of such requirements.
+- 23.4.7.8 where an employee is required to complete major assignment(s) Council and the employee shall agree upon appropriate flexible work and study arrangements as are practicable. - 23.4.8 Council may grant an employee undertaking a course consistent with Council's learning and development plan, although not at Council's requirement, leave with pay or leave without pay to attend course requirements provided that the employee gives reasonable notice of such requirements.
 Where the employee is not granted such leave, Council shall give preference in granting annual leave or other accrued leave to attend course requirements provided that the employee gives reasonable notice of such requirements.
-Council may pay course fees at its discretion. - 23.3.9 Our Learning, Training and Development management directive, which may be reviewed from time to time, sets out how Council will manage learning and development needs in a consistent and fair manner.

-23.3.10 Union Delegate Attendance at Council Employee Induction Training
+Council may pay course fees at its discretion. - 23.4.9 Council's Learning, Training and Development Management Directive, which may be reviewed from time to time, sets out how Council will manage learning and development needs in a consistent and fair manner. - 23.5 Union Delegate Attendance at Council Employee Induction Training

-This clause applies to the parties to the Agreement and Council's employees.
-If you are a Union Delegate endorsed by a Union partied to this agreement you will be permitted to attend Employee Induction Training.
+This sub-clause applies to the parties to this Agreement and Council's employees.
+Employees who are a Union Delegate endorsed by a Union partied to this agreement will be permitted to attend Employee Induction Training.
 Council will not discriminate against any employee for electing or not electing to join a Union.

-Union Delegates who are appointed as such by their Union are entitled to attend Council employee induction training for the purposes of providing information to new employees on the Union.

-Employees are free to join or not to join Unions of their choice.

-An arrangement to employ a member of any Union over a non-member, or a member of another Union cannot be enforced at law.
-Council does not give a right of preference in employment to Union members.

-Both State and Federal laws state that an employer or Union cannot discriminate against or victimise someone because they are, or are not, a member of a Union.
-Victimisation on the basis of the following is prohibited:

-- being a Union official or elected representative - engaging in or refusing to engage in industrial action - claiming a lawful benefit or entitlement - providing information about an employer's breach of the law - engaging in or proposing to engage in a public or political activity (unless it interferes with the person's work)
+- 23.5.1 Union Delegates who are appointed as such by their Union are entitled to attend Council employee induction training for the purposes of providing information to new employees on the Union. - 23.5.2 Employees are free to join or not to join Unions of their choice. - 23.5.3 An arrangement to employ a member of any Union over a non-member, or a member of another Union cannot be enforced at law.
+Council does not give a right of preference in employment to Union members. - 23.5.4 Both State and Federal laws state that an employer or Union cannot discriminate against or victimise someone because they are, or are not, a member of a Union.
+Victimisation on the basis of the following is prohibited: - being a Union official or elected representative - engaging in or refusing to engage in industrial action - · claiming a lawful benefit or entitlement - providing information about an employer's breach of the law - engaging in or proposing to engage in a public or political activity (unless it interferes with the person's work).